Truck side skirts: reliable way to prevent cyclist fatalities?

 I completely agree that it is foolish and hazardous for cyclists to ride near the right side of a right-turn lane when headed straight across the intersection.
 That is the “coffin corner” situation that we lament when it kills a naive cyclist.
 But, on the other hand, I consider treating an empty right turn lane with a receiving lane or shoulder after the intersection as a dual-destination lane, and riding in its center or toward its left side, only to be a variation on the decades-old advice to choose lane position according to the rules of motion, and ignore the bike-lane stripe.
 I’m not alone in this, not at all.
 Installations formalizing this treatment have been made in a number of places in the USA.
 It is accepted under the Manual on Uniform Traffic Control Devices if shared-lane markings are used, though state laws generally still do not allow it.
 It is still in the experimental phase if a through bike lane is to be installed inside a right turn lane.
 That is documented on this page on the FHWA site.

 Most importantly though, treating a right-turn lane as a dual-destination lane when it is empty, or lightly-used, or carrying slow traffic while the through lane is blocked, and riding at its center or left side does not violate the rule of destination positioning and does not lead the cyclist into a conflict.
-I yield when entering the lane (if there is any vehicle to yield to) and I never place myself to the right of right-turning traffic.
+I yield when entering the lane (if there is any vehicle to yield to), and I never place myself to the right of right-turning traffic.
 I have never gotten into a hazardous situation by doing this.
 I must anticipate that a driver waiting in line in the through lane to the left may decide instead to turn right and enter the right-turn lane late.
 This is the same concern as when overtaking any line of stopped traffic, and the countermeasure is the same; stay far enough away from the stopped traffic to be able to avoid a merging vehicle.

 In my opinion, the assertion that a cyclist should never ride centered or left in a right-turn lane when preceding straight across an intersection is rigid, legalistic, and impractical.
 But on the other hand, it doesn’t make sense everywhere, either as an informal practice or a standard treatment.
 That is why, in my opinion, a standard is needed to establish where it may be formalized, and education is needed, as always, so cyclists will be able to judge when it is advisable or inadvisable.